 The hot springs hang between sea and sky, an awe-inspiring respite for mind and body and a great equalizer.
 Simultaneously comforting and challenging, the baths nourish conversation, contemplation, and community.

-A path down the hill from the Esalen Lodge brings you to the baths’ upper level, with an outdoor massage deck, living roof featuring a crystal and succulent garden, and hot tub with a lift for ADA access.
-Head to the lower level to find the springs themselves.
+Once you arrive on campus, a path down the hill from the Esalen Lodge brings you to the baths’ upper level, with an outdoor massage deck, living roof featuring a crystal and succulent garden, and hot tub with a lift for ADA access.
+Head to the lower level to find the changing area and the springs themselves, and be sure to check in with a bathing attendant to find your tub.

 The Esalen Farm & Garden is a holistic model of local food security and sustainability, producing organic food that sustains, heals, and educates the people who live at and visit Esalen.
 More than just a food source, the farm is a constant education in moving through transition and transformation.